Macros

 Using Dice Roll Templates

-If you're using a Character Sheet, there's a really good chance you'll use a Dice Roll Template just by clicking the roll button on the sheet, or by calling a sheet roll in a macro or ability.
+When using a Character Sheet, you'll likely use a Dice Roll Template by clicking the roll button or calling a sheet roll in a macro or ability.
 No extra action is required on your part as the sheet author has already set it up in advance for you.

 If you're interested in using Roll Templates in your own custom macros or creating your own custom templates, read on further.

-Using a roll template is very easy.
-Just include a special flag in your chat message which tells Roll20 that you want to use a Roll Template, and then provide all of the data that you want to include.
-Here's an example that uses the default template (which all games have access to, regardless of the game system or character sheet you are using):
+Using a roll template is straightforward.
+Include a flag in your chat message to indicate using a Roll Template, and provide the desired data.
+Here is an example using the default template, available in all games regardless of the system or character sheet:

 &{template:default} {{name=Test Attack}} {{attack=[[1d20]]}} {{damage=[[2d6]]}}